Woodlife – Hatfield Forest Safety and Security updated – March 2021

 - Water containers

 You should bring personal water containers; one for drinking (suggested 1 litre) and one of at least 5 litres.
-Drinking water will be available throughout the course, but you must fill your own containers.
+Drinking water will be available throughout the course.
+The water will be dispensed by a member of staff.
+You must use your own containers.

 Woodlife staff will check the above and have the authority of the National Trust to deny access to the site if the above is not complied with.